fusion-energy/neutronics_material_maker/docs/source/index.rst

 Neutronics Material Maker
 =========================

 The aim of this project is to facilitate the creation of materials for use in neutronics codes such as OpenMC, Serpent, MCNP and Fispact.

 The hope is that by having this collection of materials it is easier to reuse materials across projects and use a common source with less room for user error.

 The package allows for materials to be made from either an internal library of materials or from your own material library.

 Material densities can be made to account for temperature, pressure and isotopic enrichment.

+.. raw:: html

+      <iframe width="560" height="315" src="https://www.youtube.com/embed/V-VHLwRar9s" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 .. toctree::